IggyNP/IggyNP/README.md

 ### About me

 - 💻 I'm a junior Frontend Developer with a passion for creating beautiful and responsive web applications.
 I'm most experienced in HTML, CSS, JavaScript, React, and Next.js.
+- 📖 Pursuing a Higher National Diploma (HND) in Web Development (Grado Superior de DAW).
-- 🔍 I'm currently seeking new job opportunities to further improve my skills and grow as a developer.
+- 🔍 Seeking new job opportunities to further improve my skills and grow as a developer.

 ### Languages and Tools
 <div align="center">